Arunm619/coding/readme.md

 **3.Minimum delete operations to make all elements of array same** [See Solution](https://gist.github.com/arun-sudharsan/6118233d4718bb6101e1d3a35972e5d6)

-4.Number of subarrays having sum exactly equal to k
+**4.Number of subarrays having sum exactly equal to k** [See Solution](https://gist.github.com/arun-sudharsan/365801f923b4dce70abefceafca34e75)

 5.k-th distinct (or non-repeating) element in an array.